ShaunCurtis/CEC-Publish/Building a Database Application in Blazor - Part 4.md

 ##### UIBase

-All the library UI Controls inherit from *UIBase*.
-This implements *IComponent*.
-No *ComponentBase* because we don't need it's complexity.
+All library UI Controls inherit from *UIBase*.
+This implements *IComponent*, we don't use *ComponentBase* because we don't need it's complexity.
 The complete class is too long to show - you can view it [here](https://github.com/ShaunCurtis/CEC.Blazor/blob/master/CEC.Blazor/Components/UIControls/UI/UIBase.cs).

-It builds a HTML DIV block that you can turn on or off.
+It builds an HTML DIV block that you can turn on or off.

 ##### UIBootstrapBase